onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ## General Philosophy

-Ethereum and the concept of blockchain programming are relatively new and therefore you should expect an ongoing number of bugs, security risks, and changing best practice - even if you follow the security practices noted in this document.
+Ethereum and complex blockchain programs are relatively new and therefore you should expect an ongoing number of bugs, security risks, and changing best practice - even if you follow the security practices noted in this document.
 Further, blockchain programming requires a different engineering mindset as it is much closer to hardware programming or financial services programming with high cost to failure and limited release opportunities, unlike the rapid and forgiving iteration cycles of web or mobile development.

 As a result, beyond protecting yourself against currently known hacks, it's critical to follow a different philosophy of development: